SelfCheck: Using LLMs to Zero-Shot Check Their Own Step-by-Step Reasoning: Experiments

-\paragraph{Baselines} We use majority voting (or self-consistency decoding~\citep{wang2022self} in the context of CoT reasoning) as our main baseline following \cite{ling2023deductive} and \cite{lightman2023let}.
-Despite its simplicity, majority voting is quite a strong baseline.
-Most zero or few-shot methods report similar or even worse results compared with it~\citep{weng2022large, ling2023deductive}.
-It is impossible to compare with finetuning based methods such as \cite{lightman2023let}, where we have no access to their finetuned models.
+\paragraph{Baselines} We use majority voting (also known as Self-Consistency Decoding~\citep{wang2022self} in the context of CoT reasoning) as our main baseline following \cite{ling2023deductive} and \cite{lightman2023let}.
+Despite its simplicity, this is still quite a strong baseline in the current literature.
+In particular, most existing few-shot methods report similar results compared with it~\citep{weng2022large, ling2023deductive}.
+We also compare with previously quoted results from Self Verification~(SV, \cite{ling2023deductive}) and Deductive Verification~(DV, \cite{weng2022large}) when possible.
+We note though that these approaches are not directly comparable to \method in general, as they require additional exemplars which will often not be available in practice.
+Despite this, we will find that \method outperforms them when comparisons are possible.

+We omit results from Faithful-CoT~\citep{lyu2023faithful}, because it has already been shown to decrease the accuracies on GSM8K and MATH by 11.8\% and 4.2\%, respectively compared to majority voting~\citep{ling2023deductive}.
+It is also impossible for us to compare with training/finetuning based methods such as \cite{lightman2023let}, because we have neither access to their finetuned models nor computation resources to repeat their training/finetuning.
+The significant extra data and resources they require also means their contributions are somewhat tangential to \method regardless.